AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/apply-data-governance-framework.md

 ## Permissions required

-In the [Configure Permissions](configure-permissions.md) lesson, you setup all the access controls you need to complete this lesson, specifically:
+In the [Configure Permissions](configure-permissions.md) lesson, you set up all the access controls you need to complete this lesson, specifically:

 * Permission items **[!UICONTROL Data Management]** > **[!UICONTROL View Datasets]** and **[!UICONTROL Manage Datasets]**
 * Permission item **[!UICONTROL Sandboxes]** > `Luma Tutorial`